ChocolateApp/ChocolateMobileClient/README.md

 This is the mobile client for the Chocolate project.
 It is a mobile app that allows users to access to there Chocolate server without the awfull interface of the android web browser.

+### Warning

+If you use Chocolate v5.0.0, the media can probably crash, you have to reduce the quality, 720p work fine for me.
+We are working on a fix.

 ## How to install
 * Download the latest release from the [releases page](https://github.com/ChocolateApp/ChocolateMobileClient/releases/latest)
 * Install the apk on your android device